Stuck bolt on space station stymies spacewalkers

 The station, a $100-billion project of 15 countries, is an orbiting laboratory used for medical and basic science experiments, microgravity research and technology development.

 Williams was able to finish most of the work to install electrical lines for the new Russian laboratory.
 But the astronauts were unable to get to a third task replacing a camera on the station's robot arm.
-(Editing by Eric Walsh)
+(Editing by Xavier Briand)